Courses for Security in 2023

 Refresher training requirements have changed

-The courses for security for licensed Security Officers has also changed.
-Pre-2020, licensed Security Officers were required to complete Crowd Control Refresher training plus HLATID003 Provide First Aid to maintain their licence every 3 years.
+The required refresher training to maintain your security guard licence has also changed.
+Pre-2020, licensed Security Officers were required to complete Crowd Control Refresher training plus HLATID011 Provide First Aid to maintain their licence every 3 years.

-In 2020, the requirements for training have been strengthened and refresher training now requires completion of HLTAID006 Provide Advanced First Aid.
-This is a higher level first aid course which requires 2 days of face to face training and extra learning to be completed prior to attendance at the course.
+In 2020, the requirements for training were changed and strengthened.
+Security guard refresher training now requires the completion of HLTAID014 Provide Advanced First Aid.
+This is a higher level first aid course which requires 1 day face to face training and up to 8 hours of online learning completed prior to attendance at the course.

-With this addition, security officers now have 3 full days of face to face training in order to maintain their licence.
+With this addition, security officers now have 2 full days of face-to-face training to maintain their licence.

 Those who have not kept their licence current may get a shock

-Any Security Officer who has previously completed security training but has NOT kept their licence current should contact the Office of Fair Trading for advice on what is required moving forward.
+Any Security Officer who has previously completed security training but has NOT kept their licence current should contact the licensing body in their state or territory for advice on what is required moving forward.

 Asset College continues to be a leading provider of courses for security.
-If you are new to the industry you can attend one of our free information sessions.
+If you are new to the industry, you can attend one of our free information sessions to explore your options.